-#2 Sleepily, Mary slowly climbed under the cool sheets and let out a huge, satisfied sigh.
-Although she didn’t finish writing until the clock chimed for the twelfth time, it was worth it.
-She couldn’t wait to hear what her political science professor thought of her innovative solution for immigration reform.
+#2 Sleepily, Mary slowly crawled under the cool sheets and let out a deep, satisfied sigh.
+Although the clock had chimed for the twelfth time, it was worth it.
+She smiled in anticipation of her political science professor reading her innovative solution for immigration reform.

 What Makes Excellent Writing?

-First class writing can be hard to produce, but simple to spot.
-It immediately draws you into a scene.
-What did you experience, if anything, while reading #1 above?
-What was different about #2?
+What was different about the second example?
 Did you ‘see‘ a tired Mary get into bed?
-Did you ‘feel’ cool sheets…’hear’ the clock chiming?
-By using the “show, don’t tell” rule of writing, you can teach your students to write better in 5 minutes using this simple technique.
+Did you ‘feel’ cool sheets?
+Or ‘hear’ the clock chiming?
+By using the “show, don’t tell” principle of writing, you can teach your students to write notably better in 5 minutes using this simple technique.

 Let’s take another example:

 1. He was angry when he left.